vipertooth/HTB-Remote/Readme.md

 TeamViewer_Service.exe        2952                            0     18,704 K
 ```

-From here when we search metasploit for teamviewer we find a module for getting passwords.
-When it is ran we get the Password `!R3m0te!`
+From here when I search metasploit for teamviewer I fund a module for getting passwords.
+When it is ran I get the Password `!R3m0te!`

 ```bash
 msf5 post(windows/gather/credentials/teamviewer_passwords) > run